cozy/cozy-stack/doc/architecture.md

 Cozy is a personal platform as a service with a focus on data.
 Cozy can be seen as 4 layers, from inside to outside:

-1. A place to keep your personal data.
+1. A place to keep your personal data
-2. A core API to handle the data.
+2. A core API to handle the data
-3. Your web apps, and also the mobile & desktop clients.
+3. Your web apps, and also the mobile & desktop clients
 4. A coherent User Experience.

 It's also a set of values: Simple, Versatile, Yours.
 These values mean a lot